Biden tells Asia-Pacific leaders US ‘not going anywhere’ as he looks to build economic ties

 Part of that is through the Indo-Pacific Economic Framework, announced during a May 2022 trip to Tokyo.
 It came six years after the U.S. unilaterally withdrew from the Trans-Pacific Partnership, a trade deal that was signed by 12 countries.

 The new framework has four major pillars: supply chains, climate, anti-corruption and trade.
 There won’t be any official trade deals to announce — the “framework” label allows Biden to bypass Congress on any agreements reached with the 13 countries.
-Work on three of the four pillars had been completed.
+Biden celebrated that work on three of the four pillars had been completed.

+“Put simply, my colleagues and I are driving a race to the top, among nations in the Indo-Pacific,” Biden said.

 “Most trade negotiations take years to complete,” said Mike Pyle, Biden’s deputy national security adviser for international economics.
 “The issues that are at the cutting edge of the global economic conversation, issues like supply chains, clean energy, good government —- we have struck agreements around them in just 18 months, with a full set of IPEF partners.”